giovannabbottino/notebook/_docs/data_structure/list/queue.md

 }
 ```

-But, (there is always a but) if you do only that you wont be updanting the new *front*.
-For do that we are going to be needing a aux Node, it is just the *front*.
-With this aux, we are going to make the new *front* be the *next* Node in our aux Node.
+But, (there is always a but) if you do only that you wont be updating the new *front*.
+To do that we are going to need a auxiliar Node, *aux*, it is just a pointer to the *front*, in other words the first Node in the Queue.
+Now you can update the *front* be the *next* in our *aux*.

 <a href="{{ site.baseurl }}/assets/images/queue/dequeue.gif" data-toggle="lightbox">